AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/push-notifications/send-a-push-notification-sample.md

    ![](assets/image2015-7-29-8-3a25-3a17.png)

-   Or, click **Add Device** to [add a new test device](/help/marketo/product-docs/mobile-marketing/push-notifications/adding-a-new-test-device.md) to send the sample to.
+   Or, click **[!UICONTROL Add Device]** to [add a new test device](/help/marketo/product-docs/mobile-marketing/push-notifications/adding-a-new-test-device.md) to send the sample to.

    ![](assets/image2015-7-13-11-3a34-3a21.png)

 1. You have two ways to connect your device to the app.

-   With the first option, click the **Visit URL with device** button, copy the URL from the field and send it in an email or text message to your device.
+   With the first option, click the **[!UICONTROL Visit URL with device]** button, copy the URL from the field and send it in an email or text message to your device.
 From the device, tap the URL.
-When the status shows the connection, click **Send**.
+When the status shows the connection, click **[!UICONTROL Send]**.

    ![](assets/image2015-7-29-8-3a29-3a18.png)

-   Or, with second option, click the **Scan QR code with device** button and scan the QR Code with your device.
-When the status shows the connection, click **Send**.
+   Or, with second option, click the **[!UICONTROL Scan QR code with device]** button and scan the QR Code with your device.
+When the status shows the connection, click **[!UICONTROL Send]**.

    ![](assets/image2015-7-29-8-3a31-3a20.png)

    >[!TIP]
    >
-   >Have you successfully added a test device, but don’t see it listed in the **Send to** field?
+   >Have you successfully added a test device, but don’t see it listed in the **[!UICONTROL Send to]** field?
 Check these to troubleshoot:
    >
    >* Push notifications are turned on for the app associated with the push notification.
    >